tnagano22/LanguageEnrollmentsCC_MLA2024/Readme.md

   Book”
   - Table III: The Distribution of Students Based Upon the Type of College in Which They Were Enrolled (p.42)
-  - Only proportions were reported.
+  - Only proportions were reported in the report.
 The actual number of students were interpolated from the total number of matriculated students (see Table I: Enrollment Fall 1964, 1968, 1969 on p.3)
   - The labeling of the following ethnicity levels have been modified.
     - “Black” to “Black or African American”
     - “Puerto Rican” to “Hispanic”